Mitsubishi Pajero: First generation (L040, L140; 1982)

-The first generation made its debut at the Tokyo Motor Show in October 1981, and was launched in May 1982, officially replacing the Mitsubishi Jeep Delivery Wagon.
+The design adopts the Pajero II concept that was introduced in Tokyo Motor Show in 1979.
+It was a design study model with an open FRP body with square twin headlights mounted on the chassis of the Forte 4WD pickup.
+The first generation made its debut at the Tokyo Motor Show in October 1981.
+Although the design style was well received, Mitsubishi eventually launched in May 1982, with a design very similar to its concept model, the Pajero II.
+It was officially replacing the Mitsubishi Jeep Delivery Wagon.

 Initially, it was a three-door, short-wheelbase model available with a metal or canvas top and three different engines options, although more were gradually added, ending with a 3.0-litre V6 on top of the range.